Georgia Tech Yellow Jackets football

+In the 21st century, Georgia Tech has played in the ACC Championship Game four times: 2006, 2009, 2012, and 2014.

-A number of successful collegiate and professional football players have also played for Tech.
-The program has 48 first-team All-Americans and over 150 alumni who have played in the NFL.
-Among the most lauded and most notable players the school has produced are Maxie Baughan, Calvin Johnson, Demaryius Thomas, Keith Brooking, Joe Hamilton, Joe Guyon, Pat Swilling and Billy Shaw.
+A number of successful collegiate and professional football players have played for Tech.
+The program has produced 48 first-team All-Americans and over 150 alumni who have played in the NFL.
+Some of the most notable players the school has produced are Calvin "Megatron" Johnson, Maxie Baughan, Demaryius Thomas, Keith Brooking, Joe Hamilton, Joe Guyon, Pat Swilling and Billy Shaw.

-In the 21st century, Georgia Tech has won their Coastal Division and appeared in the ACC Championship Game four times since 2006.
-In addition to its conference and national championships, legendary coaches, and talented players, Tech's football program has been noted for its many historic traditions and improbable game finishes throughout the years, including its famed fight song Ramblin' Wreck from Georgia Tech and its famous blocked field goal return against No. 9 Florida State in 2015.

 History

 Early history (1892–1944)

 Tech began its football program with several students forming a loose-knit troop of footballers called the Blacksmiths.
 On November 5, 1892, Tech played its first football game against Mercer University.
 The team lost to Mercer 12–6 in Macon, Georgia.
 Tech played two other games during their first season and lost both of them for a season record of 0–3.
 Discouraged by these results, the Blacksmiths sought a coach to improve their record.
 Leonard Wood, an Army officer and Atlantan, heard of Tech's football struggles and volunteered to player-coach the team.
 Over the span of 1892–1903, Tech only won 8 games, tied in 5, and lost 32.
 In 1893, Tech played against the University of Georgia for the first time.
 Tech defeated Georgia 28–6 for the school's first-ever victory.
 The angry Georgia fans threw stones and other debris at the Tech players during and after the game.
 The poor treatment of the Blacksmiths by the Georgia faithful gave birth to the rivalry now known as Clean, Old-Fashioned Hate.
 In 1902, Jesse Thrash was the team's first All-Southern selection.
 He began the season as a sub and closed it as the undisputed star of the Tech team.

 Oliver Jones Huie was selected by Ga Tech's athletic association to coach the football team for the 1903 season when the team won 3 and lost 5 games.
 A professional coach was desperately needed if Tech wished to build a truly competitive football program.
 The first game of the 1903 season was a 73–0 destruction at the hands of John Heisman's Clemson; shortly after the season, Tech offered Heisman a coaching position.